extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 #### Subject understanding

-Without understanding the subject of focus, writing queries may take more
+Without understanding the subject of focus, writing queries may take more time.

+- understanding where data joins are
+- differentiating integers from strings
+- investing time to understand th